• Skip to main content

 Limestone isn’t as tough as some countertop materials, but some people enjoy adding it to their kitchen design if they don’t have a high-traffic kitchen (in other words, if you don’t have kids!) because it is quite porous.

-Because water gets into it easily, you need to seal it regularly.
-There’s a range of colors around the neutral shades, including grays and golden browns, and costs range from $10 to $70 per square meter.
+Because water easily gets into it, you need to seal it regularly.
+Around the neutral shades, there’s a range of colors, including grays and golden browns, and costs range from $10 to $70 per square meter.

 Soapstone